NathanWhitmore/reproducible/index.md

   overlay_filter: 0.15 # same as adding an opacity of 0.5 to a black background
 ---

-*Our speciality focus is the conservation, environment, and poverty alleviation sectors.*
+*Especially the conservation, environment, and poverty alleviation sectors.*

 **We specialise in:**